Golan Heights

 Nimrod Fortress

-The Nimrod fortress, located at the foot of Mount Hermon, is the largest remaining fortress in Israel.
-The fort was built after the death of Salah al-Din in 1193 AD, the founder of the Ayyubid dynasty
+The Nimrod Fortress stands at the foot of Mount Hermon as the largest remaining fortress in Israel.
+Built after Salah al-Din’s death in 1193 AD, the founder of the Ayyubid dynasty, the fort showcases its historical significance.

-The fort is built at a height of about 760 meters, surrounded by cliffs, and overlooking one of the most strategic points on the road that led from the Hula Valley and the Golan Heights towards Syria.
-Here you can see the wonderful views of the north from every tower in the fortress.
-Beyond the beautiful views, the visit to the Nimrod Fortress is a fascinating step back in time, with Legends about giants, wars, and conquests that you can learn about here.
+Rising about 760 meters high and surrounded by cliffs, the fortress overlooks one of the most strategic points along the road from the Hula Valley and the Golan Heights toward Syria.
+Visitors enjoy breathtaking views of the north from every tower in the fortress.
+Beyond its scenic vistas, a visit to Nimrod Fortress offers a captivating journey into history, uncovering legends of giants, battles, and conquests.

 Gamla Nature Reserve